-Top 5 2nd Quarter Trades of Fi - GuruFocus.com
+Top 5 2nd Quarter Trades of FI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, First Bank & Trust bought 54,793 shares of ARCA:VWO for a total holding of 386,762.
-The trade had a 0.74% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $42.94.
+During the quarter, FIRST HAWAIIAN BANK bought 93,561 shares of BATS:USMV for a total holding of 349,488.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $73.1.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.00 and a price-book ratio of 1.67.
+In terms of valuation, iShares MSCI USA Min Vol Factor ETF has a price-earnings ratio of 20.84 and a price-book ratio of 3.99.

-First Bank & Trust reduced their investment in NYSE:CVX by 13,669 shares.
-The trade had a 0.68% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $165.26.
+During the quarter, FIRST HAWAIIAN BANK bought 64,127 shares of BATS:IEFA for a total holding of 2,563,141.
+The trade had a 0.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $63.22.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.